zhenhua-zhang/ASdeep/README.md

-# Allele-Specific Expression Deep Learning Predictor
+# Allele-Specific Expression Deep Learning Predictor - asedlp

+# TODO
+- [x] Tensorboard to check the training
+- [x] Multiple classes ROC curve and precision-recall curve
+- [x] Check the feasibility of phasing BIOS genotypes, if possible, then I'll have more than 3K samples for training.
+It's possible to phase the BIOS data set.

 ## Mapping reads to reference genome
 - Quality control of raw reads was done using `fastp`